getsamis/ML-Classification/README.md

-# ML-Classification
-Three Classification Machine Learning models using the CART algorithm.
+- Three Classification Machine Learning models using the CART algorithm.

-One Clustering Model with K-means for the UCI wine dataset.
+- One Clustering Model with K-means for the UCI wine dataset.

-Data cleaning, processing and visualization.
+- Data cleaning, processing and visualization.